 *Any complete applications received after the review date will only be forwarded to the hiring committee at their request.

-The Foothill-De Anza Community College District is currently accepting applications for three faculty positions of Faculty Clinic Director, Health Services.
+The Foothill-De Anza Community College District is currently accepting applications for the faculty position of Instructor, Child Development & Education, De Anza College.

 The Foothill - De Anza Community College District does not have a remote work policy.
 All employees are expected to be available to work in person and on-site per the requirement of the department.